chansak/swu/document/installation.md

  ## Preparing machine before working
-First clone the source from github and initialize database.
+First of all, clone the source code from github by the code

 ```bash
 git clone https://github.com/chansak/swu.git